shockingly repellent; inspiring horror

 dispatch Nazario to talk with this person’s neighbors, depending on what he heard (whether this person was “good people” being honorable and trustworthy or some cheap-ass who would rip off the neighborhood).

-unhappy about being away and longing for familiar things or persons
+unhappy about being away and longing for familiar things

 For the first time I thought I had seen in his eyes some sort of